Bank of England remit tweak may hasten sterling fall

-LONDON Sterling is set to resume its fall against the dollar, options market prices indicate, with a possible change in the Bank of England's policy remit in this week's budget likely to hasten a drop to four-year lows.
+LONDON, March 19 Sterling is set to resume its fall against the dollar, options market prices indicate, with a possible change in the Bank of England's policy remit in this week's British budget likely to hasten a drop to four-year lows.

 Britain's pound is the worst performing major currency after the yen this year, coming under relentless selling pressure.
 It has lost 7 percent against the dollar and 5.5 percent versus the euro on risks of a triple-dip recession in Britain and prospects of further monetary easing.